junaedifahmi/junaedifahmi.github.io/content/Kecerdasan Artifisial/LLM Provider.md

   - llm
   - projects
 ---
-The llm provider refers to a program that can turn a LLM models into a web service.
-There is a widely spread standard on llm provider,
+The llm server refers to a program that change LLM model into a web service.
+There’s widely known program that serve this purpose, namely Ollama, vLLM and llama.cpp.
+These three program can give the standard API interface for the LLM models.

+## OpenAI Standard API

+## Ollama

+## vLLM

+## llama.cpp